Gorham Mountain Trail

 The Pathmaker

-Not long after your start, you will come upon a picturesque setting where the trail splits.
-You will notice a plaque honoring Waldron Bates - Pathmaker.
-He was the first to utilize stone stairways and iron rung ladders in the trails to help hikers traverse cliffs, talus slopes (the sloped mass of rocks at the base of a cliff), and other steep areas.
-The Gorham Mountain Cadillac Cliffs Trail, which breaks to the right, is a good example of his work.
-However, I suggest that you take the left option for your climb.
-The right trail can be very rough in places and there are some outcroppings where rocks jut out over one's head.
-Use your own judgment on this.
+Shortly after you begin your journey, you will encounter a picturesque spot where the trail divides.
+At this point, you will see a plaque honoring Waldron Bates, a pioneer in trail design, who was the first to incorporate stone staircases and iron rung ladders in the trails to assist hikers in navigating cliffs, talus slopes (the inclined mass of rocks at the base of a cliff), and other steep areas.
+The Gorham Mountain Cadillac Cliffs Trail, which veers to the right, exemplifies his work.
+However, I recommend choosing the left path for your ascent.
+The trail to the right can be quite rough in some areas, with rock outcroppings that extend overhead.
+Ultimately, use your own judgment to decide.

 The False Summit

-Soon, you will reach what is known as the mountain's false summit where you will have an open view of Otter Cliff, Otter Point, Baker Island, and the Cranberry Islands.
-This false summit area was scorched by the famous 1947 fire that devastated a large part of Mount Desert Island and you may see some of its remnants.
-Further up ahead is the true summit, your goal for this hike.
-The blue trail markers and cairns are visible and well placed to guide your direction.
-The Park Service does a good job of inventorying them.
-I was recently on this trail early on a Sunday morning and they were checking their locations and accuracy.
+Soon, you will arrive at what is known as the mountain's false summit, where you will have an unobstructed view of Otter Cliff, Otter Point, Baker Island, and the Cranberry Islands.
+This area was scorched by the infamous 1947 fire that devastated a large part of Mount Desert Island, and you may notice some of its remnants.
+Ahead lies the true summit, your ultimate goal for this hike.
+The blue trail markers and cairns are clearly visible and strategically placed to guide you along the path.
+The Park Service does an excellent job of maintaining them.
+During my recent visit early one Sunday morning, they were actively checking the markers' locations and accuracy.

 Reaching the Summit

-Once you have arrived at the true summit of Gorham Mountain, you will want to relax, breathe in the ocean breeze, and devour the panoramic visual buffet that Acadia National Park provides.
-To your north is the Beehive.
-To your northeast - Sand Beach.
-To your east - Thunder Hole.
-And, to your southeast is Otter Cliff.
-Round trip from here is approximately 1.8 miles (2.9 km) but you may choose to continue on to The Beehive.
-When hiking during the end of July and most of August, don't forget to pause and sample some of the Wild Maine Blueberries that grow each year along these mountainous trails.
-Enjoy!
+Upon reaching the true summit of Gorham Mountain, take a moment to relax, breathe in the ocean breeze, and savor the breathtaking panoramic views that Acadia National Park offers.
+To the north lies the Beehive, while Sand Beach is to the northeast, Thunder Hole to the east, and Otter Cliff to the southeast.
+The round trip from this point is approximately 1.8 miles (2.9 km), but you may choose to extend your journey to include The Beehive.
+If you're hiking in late July or most of August, be sure to pause and sample some of the wild Maine blueberries that flourish along these mountain trails.
+Enjoy your adventure!

 Million Dollar Views

-Greg A. Hartford, photographer, author, publisherPersonally, I really like the Gorham Mountain Trail.
-According to the hiking trail rating system, it is a moderate trail only 1.8 miles (2.9 km) round-trip.
-This is an important consideration when lugging some heavy photo gear up to a 525 foot summit.
-More importantly, other than Cadillac Mountain, there is no better spot to capture so many prime places on the eastern side of Mount Desert Island from.
-It is very important to be sure that you have the right type of hiking shoes or boots for the climb as you will definitely need solid ankle support.
-Once on top of the mountain, you also will have the choice of continuing north toward the Beehive which is just to the northwest of Sand Beach.
-Note: Families need to supervise children closely and not do this climb unless experienced.
+I am particularly fond of the Gorham Mountain Trail.
+Rated as a moderate trail on the hiking trail rating system, it spans only 1.8 miles (2.9 km) for the round trip.
+This is an important factor to consider when carrying heavy photography equipment to its 525-foot summit.
+More importantly, aside from Cadillac Mountain, there is no better spot to capture so many stunning views on the eastern side of Mount Desert Island.
+It's essential to ensure you have the right hiking shoes or boots with solid ankle support for the climb.
+Once at the top, you have the option to continue north toward the Beehive, located just northwest of Sand Beach.
+Note: Families should supervise children closely and attempt this climb only if they have experience.